RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 Exceptions:

+- Nested types (more than one type).
-- Nested types (more than one type per source code file).
+- Generic types (more than one type; same type name but different generic type arguments).
-- Partial classes (one type spread over more than one source code file).
+- Partial types (one type spread over more than one source code file).

 ### `extern alias` directives